highcharts/connectors-morningstar/docs/connectors/morningstar/x-ray.md

 const data = xRayConnector.dataTables.AssetAllocation;
 ```

-For more details, see [Morningstar's APAC/EMEA X-Ray API].

 ## X-Ray Americas API

 Currently the following data points are supported in the Americas X-Ray